rationalagents/twbxless/README.md

 ...
 ```

-## Use FAQs
+URLs like this last `/data` one could be used in any tool that works with CSV URLs, for example Excel's "Get Data From Web", even Tableau itself!

+## Frequently asked questions

 ### Does twbxless provide access to the external data sources used to make a workbook?

-No. twbxless only reads the data that's stored within the .twbx/.hyper files, data that can be viewed in Tableau desktop
-by anyone who downloads the .twbx file.
+No. twbxless only reads data that's stored within the .twbx/.hyper files, data that can be viewed in Tableau desktop by anyone who downloads the .twbx file.

-### Does Google Sheets' IMPORTDATA work with http:<nolink>//localhost:8080 URLs?
+### Does Google Sheets' IMPORTDATA work with http://localhost:8080 URLs like the ones in the examples?

-No, Google Sheets IMPORTDATA needs twbxless to be accessible from the internet.
-Run twbxless from some serverless somewhere,
+No, unfortunately Google Sheets IMPORTDATA URLs need to be accessible from the internet.
+Run twbxless from a cloud container host,
-e.g. Google Cloud Run, Azure Containers, AWS, or Heroku, instead of on your computer.
+e.g. Google Cloud Run, Azure Containers, or AWS ECS, instead of on your computer, if you need to use it with Google Sheets.

 ## Limitations